nirsky/react-native-scaling-example/README.md

 *Every example on this post can be found [here](https://github.com/Nirsky/react-native-scaling-example).*

-Did it ever happen to you that your designer handed you a cool design for your React-Native app, you developed it on let's say, an iPhone 7, and when you run it on an a Tablet everything looked like you left it too long at the dryer?
+Has it ever happened to you that your designer handed you a cool design for your React-Native app, you developed it on, let's say, an iPhone 7, and when you run it on an a tablet everything looks like you left it too long in the dryer?
 <br/>
 That's probably because the design was created using dp (density pixels).
-To keep things simple - the bigger your device the more dp it'll have.
+To keep things simple - the bigger your device is, the more dp it'll have.
 <br/>When working with React-Native, iPhone 7 has **375dp** width and **667dp** height and a Galaxy Tab A 8.0" Tablet (the one I'm using) has **768dp** width and **1024dp** height.<br/>
-So while a `<View style={{width: 300, height: 450}}/>` will cover most of your iPhone screen it will cover less than half of your tablet screen.
+So while a `<View style={{width: 300, height: 450}}/>` will cover most of your iPhone screen, it will cover less than half of your tablet screen.

 <h3>So how can I make my app sexy on the tablet as well?</h3>
 Oh!
 I'm glad you asked.
 On this blog post I'll show several methods to scale your components for different screen sizes, and which one I found best.
-For the purpose of this I created a small example app, and after every scaling method I'll attach the code along with a screenshot on a tablet and an iPhone.
+For the purpose of this I created a small example app, and after every scaling method I'll attach the code along with screenshots for both a tablet and an iPhone.

 <h3>No scaling example</h3>